MithrilMan/MithrilShards/docs/shards/web-api/index.md

 public static IForgeBuilder UseApi(this IForgeBuilder forgeBuilder, Action<WebApiOptions>? options = null)
 ```

-WebApiShard implements the WEB API controllers using the standard aspnet [ControllerBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase?view=aspnetcore-5.0){:target="_blank"} class but decorates it with a set of default attributes needed to expose these controllers in the right context.
+WebApiShard implements the Web API controllers using the standard aspnet [ControllerBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.controllerbase?view=aspnetcore-5.0){:target="_blank"} class but decorates it with a set of default attributes needed to expose these controllers in the right context.
 To create a proper WebApiShard controller, an abstract base class `MithrilControllerBase` exists that applies already the required attributes.

 ```c#